nanoc/nanoc.app/content/about.md

 ---
 title:      "About nanoc"
 markdown:   basic
 is_dynamic: true
+has_toc:    true
 ---

 What is nanoc?